What to Do if You Hit an Animal While Driving in NZ?

 If it’s safe to do so, it’s your responsibility to remove it from the road.
 This will eliminate the hazard for other drivers.

-Be extra cautious with mammals such as wallabies or hedgehogs as they may have babies in their pouches.
+Be extra cautious with marsupials like possums that may have babies in their pouches.

 Is the animal you hit while driving still alive?